rualark/Recall/README.md

 These unique associations become the key to unlock your encrypted data, ensuring only you can access it.
 It’s a password method tailored specifically to how your mind naturally works.

+Did you ever want to send your password to a friend to store it in case you lost it, but you were not sure as it increasese the exposure of your password?
+Now you can encrypt your passwords with your personal associations and send it to your friends to make sure you never lose them.

 ## Why Recall is safe

 - **Open Source**: Recall is fully open source and available on GitHub, so you can inspect, verify, and even contribute to the code yourself.